isabelcabezasm/designpatterns/factory/README.md

 - The most relevant difference is that we removed the `CostumeFactory` class: we don't need it, because we want to use a *factory method* now.
 - `CostumeShop` is now an `abstract` class, with the `abstract` *factory method* `CreateCostume` to be implemented by each subclass.
 - We have 2 different classes extending `CostumeShop`.
-They both sell superheroe costumes, but their behavior is slightly different: one is specialized in *Human Heroe Costumes*, the other one in *Not Human Heroe Costumes*.
-In the image above you can see what that means: some costumes are not available in both shops.
+They both sell superheroe costumes, but their behavior is slightly different: one is specialized in superheroes from planet Earth (*Human Heroe Costumes*), the other one in superheroes from other planets (*Not Human Heroe Costumes*).
+In the image above you can see what that means: costumes are not available in both shops.
 - The actual instantiation of the `ICostume` objects happens in `HumanHeroesCostumeShop` and `NotHumanHeroesCostumeShop`.
 - We have a new superheroe: Gamora.
 But this is not really important to explain the pattern, just useful for the sample.